 Whether you want to create a new video from scratch or use existing video footage, or just use a high-quality video clip from your live event, there are plenty of ways to create powerful B2B video content.

 - Create engaging and interactive virtual events.

-Most importantly, don’t be close-fisted on promotion, create landing pages, banners, and also offer incentives for registering as a good deed.
+Most importantly, don’t be close-fisted on promotion, create landing pages, and banners, and also offer incentives for registering as a good deed.
 Provide pre-conference agendas and prep-up guides to make connecting to the event more accessible.
-Increase engagement, make interactions by audience poll, quick quizzes, and have a host who interacts and has a fun conversation with participants in real-time.
+Increase engagement, make interactions by audience poll, and quick quizzes, and have a host who interacts and has a fun conversation with participants in real-time.

 - Send traditional or digital “goodie bags.”

 This might be your branded goodies or merchandise sent to participants before the event so they can wear it or use it during the event.
 Or it could be a digital-only kit that helps them understand the content you’re delivering.